dotpep/python-sample-space/Meta_Back-End_Developer_coursera/Django_web_framework/week3_module3_models/notes3.md

 ## Models & Migrations
-Model(MVT architecture django) in application tier and work with data tier (modular classes and methods to perform CRUD operations).
+Model(MVT architecsture django) in application tier and work with data tier (modular classes and methods to perform CRUD operations).
 ![[Pasted image 20231104170114.png|500]]

 work with database may achieved in two ways: